British Rail Classes 101 and 102: Original TOPS classes

 When TOPS was originally introduced only the Driving Motor Brake Second (DMBS) and the Driving Motor Composite (with Lavatory) (DMCL) were classified as Class 101 (AEC engines) or Class 102 (Leyland engines).
-The Driving Trailer Composite (with Lavatory) (DTCL) were either Class 144 or Class 147.
-The Trailer Seconds (with Lavatory) (TSL) were Class 162, the Trailer Brake Second (with Lavatory) (TBSL) were Class 168 and the Trailer Composite (with Lavatory) (TCL) were Class 171.
+The Driving Trailer Composite (with Lavatory) (DTCL) were Class 144, the Trailer Seconds (with Lavatory) (TSL) were Class 162, the Trailer Brake Second (with Lavatory) (TBSL) were Class 168 and the Trailer Composite (with Lavatory) (TCL) were Class 171.

 Later all the cars were reclassified, becoming Class 101.

 Preservation

 The Class 101 was one of the largest classes of first-generation DMUs and, partly thanks to their relatively late withdrawal from revenue-earning service, numerous vehicles have been preserved on heritage railways, including the Great Central Railway and the North Yorkshire Moors Railway.
-There are only three centre cars preserved: at the Ecclesbourne Valley Railway, North Yorkshire Moors Railway and Mid-Norfolk Railway.
-No Trailer Brake Seconds were saved.
+There are only three centre cars preserved: at the Severn Valley Railway, North Yorkshire Moors Railway and Mid-Norfolk Railway.
+No Trailer Brake Seconds were preserved.